Obsessive compulsive disorder (OCD) affects people differently, but usually causes a particular pattern of thoughts and behaviours.

 - refer yourself directly to an NHS talking therapies service – find an NHS talking therapies service in your area

-- see a GP – they'll ask about your symptoms and can refer you to a local talking therapies service if necessary
+- see a GP – they can either prescribe suitable medicine or refer you to a local talking therapies service if necessary

 Contact a GP or care team immediately if you ever feel you cannot go on.
-You can also phone the Samaritans on 116 123 or one of these other helplines and support groups or contact NHS 111.
+You can also:

 Some people with OCD may also have or develop other serious mental health problems, including:

 - depression – a condition that typically causes lasting feelings of sadness and hopelessness, or a loss of interest in the things you used to enjoy